 Another option is to fit a tube to the entrance of your nest box.
 Small birds won’t mind using the tube to access the box, but predators will find it more difficult to stretch through the tube and reach the birds inside.
 A piece of PVC or rubber pipe will suffice as a DIY solution.
 Alternatively, you can buy special nest box protectors that are designed to be screwed to the front of the bird box.
 Covering a bird box with a wire mesh will also help prevent predators from accessing it.

-Some predators such as squirrels and cats will sit on top of a bird house to reach the birds inside.
-Choose a bird box with a roof that extends in the front of the box so that predators will find it more difficult to lean over and reach inside.
-A long roof will also provide better shelter from the wind and rain and will provide shade on sunnier days.
+Some predators, such as squirrels and cats, will sit on top of a bird box and use their front paws to dig into the hole below.
+Choose a bird box with a roof that extends about 12 cm in front of the box so that predators will find it more difficult to lean over and reach inside.
+A roof with a long overhang will also provide better shelter from the wind and rain as well as providing protection from the sun on hot days.

-Many bird houses are supplied with perches which you may think are convenient for birds but can actually be dangerous.
-Birds don’t need a perch to access a bird house but a predator can use it as somewhere to balance on as they attempt to reach inside the box.
-If your bird box comes with a perch remove it before you put it up.
+Many bird boxes are supplied with perches.
+Although a perch may appear to be a useful design feature, it can actually be a dangerous addition.
+Birds don’t need a perch to access a bird house, but a predator can use it as somewhere to hang on to as they attempt to reach inside the box.
+If you’ve bought a nest box with a perch, remove it before you put it up.

 Make sure you place your bird box somewhere where predators cannot easily get to it.
 Mount it at least 2 metres from the ground and away from overhanging branches from which a predator could jump.
 Avoid sites where foliage obscures the entrance hole, so birds have a clear flight path in and out of the box and can be aware of any nearby threats.